exercism/csharp/exercises/concept/instruments-of-texas/.docs/instructions.md

 ## 5. Test the multiplication operation for positive inputs

-Modify the `CalculatorTestHarness.TestMultiplication()` method so that `"Multiply failed for mixed or positive operands. <INNER_EXCEPTION_MESSAGE>"` is returned if at least one of the integer arguments is not negative.
+Modify the `CalculatorTestHarness.TestMultiplication()` method so that `"Multiply failed for mixed or positive operands. <INNER_EXCEPTION_MESSAGE>"` is returned if at least one of the integer arguments is not negative when the CalculationException is thrown.

 The `<INNER_EXCEPTION_MESSAGE>` placeholder should be replaced with the `CalculationException`'s inner exception's message.